EnviroTechSean/TeamPunchParty/README.md

 Originally copied from GHCN_data_preprocessing.ipynb in the dataset drive, we will likely tailor this to our needs.

 ## Open questions:
-See the "Emmissions questions" tab of our open questions doc.
+See the "Emmissions questions" tab of the spreadsheet above.
 We can talk about transferring those questions to this readme or whatever long term organization we want.